V-Sharmila/Lung-Cancer-Detection/ReadMe.md

 # Lung Cancer Detection and Classification

 This project utilizes the IQ-OTH/NCCD - Lung Cancer Dataset and the Lung and Colon Cancer Histopathological Images dataset for machine learning tasks related to lung cancer detection, classification, and segmentation.
 Our objective is to develop models that can accurately identify and characterize lung cancer lesions through image-based analyses.
+We have achieved an accuracy of 98%.

 ## Datasets